matthman2019/AgendaApp/API.md

 -- Pros: Website!
 JS doesn't use OOP, it's very functionally based and is also easy to learn.
 -- Cons: I (MZ) hate working with HTML and CSS.
 I'm super inefficient with it.
 -- More Cons: To make this app remember notes / todos effectively, we need to setup accounts and setup a server.
 This is a TON of work and I'm not great at it.

+## Tkinter's Programming Style

+Tkinter uses events and subscription to work.
+This can be worked around, it's just not how I like to make my programs run.
+And frankly, I'm not sure if minecraft mods are built using event-based programming.
+What I can say, however, is that event-based programming is easy to explain and learn.